-Hot Dip Galvanizing offers you long-term protection against rust and corrosion of steel products, and with almost 150 years experience you can be sure of high quality galvanising and unrivalled customer service from across the Wedge Group.
+Hot dip galvanizing offers long-term protection against the corrosion of steel products and, with almost 150 years' experience behind us, you can be sure of high-quality galvanizing and unrivalled customer service across Wedge Group.

-Steelwork that has been hot dip galvanized by Wedge can be found on motorway networks, including road sign gantries, lighting columns, foot-bridges and safety-barriers, as well as, trackside railway equipment.
-We also galvanize many large-scale construction projects, such as new office developments, multi-storey car parks and sports stadiums where galvanizing provides highly cost-effective and long-lasting protection against corrosion for structural steelwork
+Steelwork that has been hot dip galvanized by Wedge Group can be found on motorway networks in road sign gantries, lighting columns, foot bridges and safety barriers as well as trackside and overhead railway equipment.

-Wedge Galvanizing service multiple locations throughout the UK including Scotland, West Midlands, East Anglia, Merseyside, South Yorkshire and many more.
+Wedge Group Galvanizing services multiple locations throughout the UK including Scotland, West Midlands, East Anglia, Merseyside, South Yorkshire and many more.
 For a full list, visit our plant location page.

 The team at Edward Howell Galvanizers Ltd has helped create a lasting memorial in honour of a local colliery which closed over 50 years ago.
 A commemorative sculpture was created as part of a programme of events held to mark the 50th anniversary of the closure of the old Alveley colliery in Shropshire and the end of coal mining in the Severn Valley.